 $\P_6$ · So my story for language would be as follows.
 Some of our ancestors six million years ago were in a very infrequent evolutionary situation that fostered collaboration and that allowed rich communication.
-In that niche, evolution has been enhancing communication bit by bit thus enhancing collaboration bit by bit, and consequently it has been creating more and more cohesive, specialized, and powerful human societies; perhaps too powerful.
+In that niche, evolution has been enhancing collaboration gradually by gradually enhancing communication, and consequently it has been creating more and more cohesive, specialized, and powerful human societies; perhaps too powerful.